Alexander of Greece: Public scandal

 With the help of Aspasia's brother-in-law, Christo Zalocostas, and after three unsuccessful attempts, the couple eventually married in secret before a royal chaplain, Archimandrite Zacharistas, on the evening of 17 November 1919.
 After the ceremony, the archimandrite was sworn to silence but soon broke his promise by confessing to the Archbishop of Athens, Meletios Metaxakis.
 According to the Greek constitution, members of the royal family had to obtain permission to marry from both the sovereign and the head of the Greek Orthodox Church.
 By marrying Aspasia without the permission of the Archbishop, Alexander caused a major scandal.

 Despite his disapproval of the union, Venizelos allowed Aspasia and her mother to move into the Royal Palace on condition that the marriage remain secret.
 The information leaked, however, and to escape public opprobrium Aspasia was forced to leave Greece.
-She fled to Rome, and then to Paris, where Alexander was allowed to join her, six months later, on condition that they did not attend official functions together.
+She fled to Rome, and then to Paris, where Alexander was allowed to join her, six months later, on condition that they not attend official functions together.
 On their Parisian honeymoon, while motoring near Fontainebleau, the couple witnessed a serious car crash in which Count de Kergariou's chauffeur lost control of his master's vehicle.
 Alexander avoided the count's car, which swerved and hit a tree.
 The king drove the injured to hospital in his own car, while Aspasia, who had trained as a nurse during World War I, rendered first aid.
 The count was seriously injured and died shortly afterward, after having both legs amputated.

 The government allowed the couple to return to Greece in mid-1920.
 Although their marriage was legalized, Aspasia was not recognized as queen, but was instead known as "Madame Manos".
 At first, she stayed at her sister's house in the Greek capital before transferring to Tatoi, and it was during this period that she became pregnant with Alexander's child.

-Alexander visited the newly acquired territories of West Thrace, and on 8 July 1920 the new name for the region's main town—Alexandroupoli (meaning "city of Alexander" in Greek)—was announced in the king's presence.
+Alexander visited the newly acquired territories of West Thrace, and on 8 July 1920 the new name for the region's main town—Alexandroupolis (meaning "city of Alexander" in Greek)—was announced in the king's presence.
 The city's previous name of Dedeagatch was considered too Turkish.
 On 7 September, Venizelos, counting on a surge of support in the wake of the signing of the Treaty of Sèvres and the expansion of Greek territory, announced a general election for early November.